 While these features are essential, other features to look out for when shopping around for a policy include:

 If your vehicle is stolen and cannot be recovered following an accident, or the cost of repairing it exceeds a certain amount of the manufacturer’s retail price, your insurer may replace your car with a brand-new model of the same specifications as your original car.
 This usually only applies if you are the first registered owner of the vehicle and will be subject to a replacement being available in the UK.

-If you’ve been in an accident and your car is severely damaged, some car insurance companies will cover the cost of a hotel for you and your passengers (typically up to £250 per person).
+If you’ve been in an accident while renders your car immobile, some insurers will cover the cost of a hotel for you and your passengers (typically up to £250 per person).

-A good car insurance provider will have a 24-hour helpline for you to call in the event of an emergency.
+A good insurer will have a 24-hour helpline for you to call in the event of an emergency.
 Many companies provide this as standard.